Skip to main content

 Abstract

-Server Time Protocol (STP) is a server-wide facility that is implemented in the Licensed Internal Code (LIC) of the IBM Z platform.
+The IBM Z time synchronization solution uses two technologies to ensure precise, consistent, and resilient timekeeping across IBM Z systems; Server Time Protocol (STP) and External Time Sources (ETS).
+STP is a server-wide facility that is implemented in the Licensed Internal Code (LIC) of the IBM Z® platform.
 It provides improved time synchronization in a sysplex or non-sysplex configuration.
+ETS on IBM Z supports standard protocols like Network Time Protocol (NTP), Precision Time Protocol (PTP), and Pulse Per Second (PPS) to keep accurate universal time.

-This IBM Redbooks publication is intended for infrastructure architects and system programmers who need to understand the IBM STP functions.
-Readers are expected to be generally familiar with IBM Z technology and terminology.
+This IBM Redbooks® publication is intended for infrastructure architects and system programmers who need to understand the STP and ETS functions.
+Readers are expected to be familiar with IBM Z technology and terminology.

-This book provides planning and implementation information for Server Time Protocol functions and associated software support for the IBM z16, IBM z15, and IBM z14 platforms.
+This book provides planning and implementation information for STP and ETS functions and associated software support for the IBM z17™, IBM z16®, and IBM z15® platforms.

 Table of Contents